Abhishek15085/vending-machine/README.md

 # CPP-projects

-Vending Machine and Sudoku Solver in C++
+Vending Machinein C++
-This repository contains two C++ projects: a Vending Machine simulator and a Sudoku Solver.
-Each project is implemented in C++ and serves as a standalone application.
+This repository contains C++ project: a Vending Machine simulator . it is implemented in C++ and serves as a standalone application.

 Vending Machine
 Description